loopstick/Mechatronics-CCA-Spring-2018/README.md

 	uploaded by our next meeting on Tuesday March 7.

 ###Week 8: Tuesday, March 7, 2017
+- Evaluation feedback
+	- Some of you were late.
+This will affect your grade.
+	- English
+	- Programming, examples, electronics
 - Lecture
 	- Coding
 		- Arrays